Back to Logging guides

 The output component uses the stdout plugin to display logs in the console.
 The rubydebug codec is used for pretty printing.

 After adding the code, save the file.
-To ensure your configuration file has no errors, run the following command:
+To test your configuration file with Docker, run the following command:

 Output